Doctor SpinThe PR BlogPersuasion & InfluencePersuasion Definition, Meaning, and Ethics

 Ethos Pathos Logos - Persuasion - Doctor Spin - The PR Blog

 • Ethos.
-This mode of persuasion refers to the credibility or ethical appeal of the communicator, which can be established through demonstrating expertise, integrity, and goodwill.
+This mode of persuasion refers to the communicator’s credibility or ethical appeal, which can be established by demonstrating expertise, integrity, and goodwill.

 • Pathos.
 This mode of persuasion pertains to emotional appeal, which involves stirring the audience’s feelings to sway their opinions or actions.